Rushmere3D/Voron-0.2/cheetah-v3_klipper.md

 * Requires the installation of an extra jumper on the Cheetah v3
 * Does NOT require a microSD card

-1. Power off the Cheetah v3
+1. Power off the Cheetah v3 if powered on
-2. Install a jumper between BT0 and 3.3V
+2. Install a jumper between 3.3V and B0 (Move jumper from B0 and G)
-3. Connect Cheetah v3 & Pi via USB
+3. Connect Cheetah v3 & Pi via USB and the multi-pin cable supplied
-4. Power on Cheetah v3
+4. Power on Cheetah v3 via the main PSU, this will also power the Pi
 5. From your ssh session, run `cd ~/klipper` to make sure you are in the correct directory
 6. Run `lsusb`. and find the ID of the DFU device.
 7. Run `make flash FLASH_DEVICE=1234:5678`, replacing 1234:5678 with the ID from the previous step
 8. Power off the Cheetah v3
-9. Remove the jumper from BT0/3.3V
+9. Remove the jumper from 3.3V/B0 and replace to B0 and G
 10. Power up the Cheetah v3
 11. You can confirm that the flash was successful by running `ls /dev/serial/by-id`.
 If the flash was successful, this should now show a klipper device, similar to: